Milky Way Photography in Colorado’s High Alpine Wilderness

 – Hiking boots or other sturdy shoes: while the hikes to locations we will visit will be fairly short (typically less than 1-32 miles round trip) a good set of sturdy hiking boots is good for protecting the ankles on rocky trails and slippery rocks.

-- Lots of clothing layers – Mountain weather can be finicky, and temps can be chilly at night in the mountains, and warmer during the day.
-A warm jacket, gloves and a warm hat are a must for night shooting in RMNP.
+– Lots of clothing layers – Mountain weather can be finicky, and temperatures can be chilly at night in the mountains, and warmer during the day.
+A warm jacket, gloves, and a warm hat are a must for night shooting in RMNP.

 – A headlamp, preferably with a red light setting.
 A dimmable headlamp is a bonus.

-- Your own method of transportation.
-We will carpool to locations as possible, so not everyone needs to drive every day.
+– Your own method of transportation.
+We will carpool to locations as much as possible, so not everyone needs to drive every day.
 (4WD/AWD not required)

-- A laptop computer (with a mouse), ideally loaded with Adobe Lightroom Classic, to best take advantage of the Lightroom workflow instructional session and group processing time. (a tablet loaded with Lightroom is also an option).
-Cables and devices necessary to download your images from camera to laptop or tablet.
+– A laptop computer (with a mouse), ideally loaded with Adobe Lightroom Classic, to best take advantage of the Lightroom workflow instructional session and group processing time.
+(A tablet loaded with Lightroom is also an option.)
+Cables and devices are necessary to download your images from the camera to a laptop or tablet.